Zambia Tours & Safari Trips

 Our Zambia safaris and tours form part of our longer trips in East Africa and beyond.
-We offer both camping and accommodated tours in the country, so you can find the level of accommodation best suited to you.
+We offer both camping and accommodated package tours in the country, so you can find the level of accommodation best suited to you.
 Whichever tour you choose, you'll take in the best of Zambia and much more.

-Our overland safaris in Zambia take in the country's main highlights, including Victoria Falls, Lusaka and South Luangwa National Park.
+Our small group overland safaris in Zambia take in the country's main highlights, including the Victoria Falls, Lusaka and South Luangwa National Park.
 Many of our tours start or finish in Livingstone, home to Zambia's side of mighty Victoria Falls.
 And you will also see other destinations, including the border town of Chipata.

 Will I see the Big Five on your Zambia tours and safaris?